 The most actively traded structured products tied to Facebook since its IPO have been so-called put warrants, whose buyers profit if the shares drop below a pre-defined level, in some cases as low as $22, data compiled by Bloomberg show.
 UBS AG (UBSN), Commerzbank AG (CBK) and Julius Baer Group Ltd. (BAER) are among lenders that listed 1,504 warrants and certificates in Europe linked to shares of the social networking site that were offered at $38.

-Since raising $16 billion on May 17 in the biggest technology IPO of all time, Facebook has tumbled (FB), closing at $32 yesterday.
+Since raising $16 billion on May 17 in the biggest technology IPO of all time, Facebook has tumbled (FB:US), closing at $32 yesterday.
 The U.S. Securities and Exchange Commission and the brokerage industry’s watchdog both said they may review the deal, after a person familiar with the matter said Facebook and Morgan Stanley, the lead underwriter, increased the offering price to persuade the company’s backers to sell more of their stock.

 “There has been strong demand on the put side, with the ratio between puts and calls at around 70/30” with “some people expressing deep downside views,” Heiko Geiger, the head of public distribution for Germany and Austria at Bank Vontobel AG in Frankfurt, said in an interview yesterday.